 An Investment Trust usually makes an annual charge to cover the cost of investment management.
 Some Investment Trusts also have a performance related fee, if they outperform certain parameters.
 Annual fees for Investment Trusts tend to be lower than those for Unit Trusts and OEICs.
 Investment Trusts offer investment in companies that have a wide spread of different markets.
 Whether you require income, growth or both income and growth there will be a Investment Trust to meet your needs.
 Depending on the level of risk you wish to take with your investment, you will have the opportunity to invest in different categories of Trusts from the UK, Europe or areas such as smaller companies, emerging markets, property and commodity and energy.

 Lump sum investments: Yes

 Regular premiums allowed: Yes

 Changing funds and risk profile allowed: Yes

 Life Insurance Included: No

 Personal Tax Benefits:

-- Can package inside an ISA to make capital gains tax free although tax credit can still not be reclaimed
+Can package inside an ISA to make capital gains tax and income tax free.

 Can be held inside Trust: Yes